oracle/nosql/README.md

   - kvstore-IT (All tests for kvstore, and all TestBase/Util classes, depends on kvstore.jar)
   - kvclient-IT (kvclient tests, depends on kvclient and kvstore-IT for compilation)
-  - kvquery-IT (QTF tests, depends on kvstore, kvstore-IT and com.oracle.nosql.common:qtf)
+  - kvquery-IT (QTF tests, depends on kvstore, kvstore-IT)
   - kvdatacheck-IT (Datacheck unit test, depends on kvstore and kvstore-IT)
   - kvtif-IT (Text Index Feeder tests, depends on kvstore-IT)
   - coverage-report (Run jacoco coverage report)